Edward Barnes (British Army officer): Personal life and death

-Edward Barnes was born on 28 October 1776, the son of John Barnes and Anne née Parke.

-He married Maria Fawkes (1798–1854), of Farnley Hall, on 31 July 1823 in Otley, Yorkshire.
+Edward Barnes was born on 28 October 1776, the son of John Barnes of Liverpool and Anne née Parke, daughter of John Parke.
+He married Maria Fawkes (1798–1854), of Farnley Hall, on 31 July 1823 in Otley, Yorkshire; she was the daughter of Walter Ramsden Hawksworth Fawkes and his wife Maria Grimston.

 Barnes died on 19 March 1838 at his home in Walthamstow, Essex and is buried in the churchyard of St. Mary's Church, Walthamstow.
 His gravesite is marked by a large monument, with an inscription giving details of his achievements in life.